 Sorting out capital gains tax deferral strategies can be confusing.
 Also, finding a proven tax deferral strategy that gives you debt freedom, liquidity, diversification, and the ability to move funds outside of your taxable estate all while not using a 1031 exchange at the same time, is hard to find.
 That is why we’ve started Capital Gains Tax Solutions and offer The Deferred Sales Trust™ (“DST”).

-With the new Biden Administration taking office, investment real estate and tax strategists are thinking more about Deferred Sales Trusts since the 1031 exchange appears to be in danger.
+With the new Biden Administration taking office, investment real estate and tax strategists are thinking more about pros and cons of a Deferred Sales Trusts since the 1031 exchange appears to be in danger.

 What if President Biden Repeals Section 1031?